bsctl/capsule-doc/docs/content/guides/coaks.md

-# Capsule on Azure Kubernetes Service
+# Capsule on Azure AKS

 This reference implementation introduces the recommended starting (baseline) infrastructure architecture for implementing a multi-tenancy Azure AKS cluster using Capsule.
 See [CoAKS](https://github.com/clastix/coaks-baseline-architecture).